eclipse-cdt-cloud/cdt-gdb-adapter/README.md

 yarn
 ```

-The entry point for the adapter is `out/debugAdapter.js` for local debugging
+The entry point for the adapter is `cdtDebugAdapter` for local debugging
-and `out/debugTargetAdapter.js` for target (remote) debugging.g
+and `cdtDebugTargetAdapter` for target (remote) debugging.

 ## Testing